Please note that all images on this site are copyrighted by the artist and may not be reproduced in any manner. Pet Photo Tips

 CAMERA AND LENSES

-My descriptions below are based on using an old-fashioned camera with conventional film.
-If you are into digital photography then I suspect the principles will be similar.
+My descriptions below are based on using an old-fashioned camera with conventional film (I wrote this a long time ago).
+The principles will be similar with most digital cameras.

-Telephoto-length lenses are preferable for several reasons.
-With a telephoto lens, you can be 10 or 20 feet away from your dog and still have the dog’s head and shoulders fill much of the frame.
+Using the telephoto lens feature on your camera is preferable for several reasons.
+With a telephoto lens, you can be 10 or 20 feet away from your dog and, by zooming in, you will still have the dog’s head and shoulders fill much of the frame.
 At these distances, your dog will be more comfortable and natural--and he won’t lick your lens!

 Be aware that autofocus cameras usually have a 1/2-second delay of the shutter, during which time you may lose that fleeting expression in your dog which was so appealing.
 This is not ideal, yet I have gotten some very good photographs with my little autofocus digital zoom camera.
-You may need to shoot a hundred shots to get a few really good ones.
+But do be aware that in any situation, you may need to shoot a hundred shots to get a few really good ones.

 LOCATION

 Location can be important if you plan to use your photos for other reasons later, but backgrounds are not important when it comes to using the photos as references for my paintings.
 However, choose a background that is not too bright because it can confuse your camera’s metering system.
 Look for simple backgrounds without too many brightly-lit objects which can also confuse the camera’s light metering system.
-Worst-case scenario: placing the dog in front of a sunlit white wall.
+Worst-case scenario: placing the dog in front of a sunlit white wall, because that confuses the camera's meter system.
 Best-case scenario: placing the dog in front of a north-facing wall.

 LIGHTING

-Now, after I have said all that about flash photos being a no-no, I will add this: sometimes you need to do it anyway.
+Now, after I have said all that, I will add this: sometimes you need to use flash anyway.
 In the case of the calico cat in the red box (left), it's not so bad!
 The only bad feature is the reflection in the eyes.
 I can fix that in my painting.

 I encourage you to send me whatever photos you have.* I'll look at them all and I will let you know if I can do a good painting from them or not.